-- Play holiday music while you decorate to set a festive mood.
-Maybe make mulled cider, eggnog or hot chocolate to serve to your loved one while you trim the tree.
-Even small gestures can lift one’s holiday spirit.
+Set the moodPlay or sing holiday music to set a festive mood.
+Maybe make mulled cider, eggnog, or hot chocolate to serve to your loved one while decorating, cooking, or reminiscing together.
+Even small gestures can help you both get into the holiday spirit.

 Decorate togetherUse your elders’ treasured holiday decorations.
 Talk about each piece as you pull it out of storage.
-If they cannot actively participate in decorating their home, ask what they envision the finished product will look like and where they’d prefer certain pieces to be placed.
+If they can’t actively participate in decorating their home, ask what they envision the finished product to look like and where they’d prefer certain pieces to be placed.
 This is especially important if your loved one spends most of their time in a certain area of the house.
 Prioritize their favorite items by putting them where they can be seen and enjoyed the most.
 Just be sure to decorate in a way that doesn’t pose any safety hazards.

-- Ask if they need help with writing and sending holiday cards or other rituals.
-You can help them draft a short blanket message for inside the cards, help stamp and address envelopes, and drop the greetings off at the post office.
+Assist with holiday greetingsAsk if they need help writing and sending Christmas cards or holiday letters.
+You can help them draft a short, one-size-fits all message for inside the cards, stamp and address envelopes, and drop the greetings off at the post office.
 While this may seem mundane, you’re both spending quality time together while ticking an item off the holiday to-do list.
-You’re also helping them stay connected with other family and friends, which can become more challenging with age.
+You’re also helping them stay connected with other family and friends, which becomes more challenging with age.

-- Be on the lookout for cards, phone calls and other correspondence they receive during the holidays.
-Often, the news they contain is not pleasant.
+Be supportiveBe on the lookout for cards, phone calls, and other correspondence they receive during the holidays.
+Often, the news they contain isn’t pleasant.
 For example, someone’s spouse has died or a friend is very ill.
-Perhaps someone else has moved to a nursing home and is not adjusting well.
-There’s no obligation to protect an elder from this reality, but it is important to inquire about their friends.
+Perhaps someone else has moved to a nursing home and isn’t adjusting well.
+There’s no obligation to protect an elder from reality, but it’s important to inquire about their friends.
 Keep an eye out for signs of depression and be sure to offer support if there’s anything weighing on their mind.
 If they wish to attend a funeral or arrange an in-person or virtual visit with a friend, do what you can to help them achieve this.

 Simplify holiday mealsIf possible, host the holiday meals at your home or plan to bring the celebration to your elders.
-Reducing their workload can help them better appreciate these get togethers.
-Instead of making the whole meal from scratch, consider making only a couple of favorite homemade recipes and using store-bought or premade dishes to round out the meal.
-Opting for a potluck-style family meal can help spread out the work as well.
-Make sure your elder has plenty of leftovers from the meals if they enjoy that.
+Reducing their workload can help them better appreciate these get-togethers.
+Instead of making the whole meal from scratch, consider preparing only a couple of favorite homemade recipes and using store-bought or premade dishes to round out the meal.
+Make sure your elder has plenty of leftovers if they enjoy that.

 Shop smartlyIf they can go out and shop for holiday gifts, offer to accompany them.
 If their abilities are limited, offer to shop for them instead or help them search for and order gifts online.
 Once your shopping is complete, you can wrap presents together.

 Prioritize holiday favoritesHelp your aging loved ones scale down and simplify in ways that could make their holidays less stressful, but don’t emphasize their losses.
-Ask what they look forward to most each holiday season and try to make those few things happen to the best of your ability.
+Ask what treats and traditions they look forward to most each holiday season and focus on making those few things happen to the best of your ability.

-- Encourage your elders to tell stories of the past.
+ReminisceEncourage your elders to tell stories of the past.
 Sharing family history is a priceless pastime, but there’s something about passing on memories during the holidays that really brings families together.

 Dress for the occasionIf the person enjoys holiday clothing, consider buying them a festive new sweater, pajama set, piece of jewelry, or cozy pair of socks.
 My mom had several Christmas sweatshirts that she wore with basic slacks each winter.
 I’d bring them to her in stages to keep her feeling as if something fun and new was always arriving.